vesche/pmhsc/README.md

 # pmhsc - Poor Man's Homophonic Substitution Cipher

 This is a Python implementation of a [homophonic substitution cipher](https://en.wikipedia.org/wiki/Substitution_cipher#Homophonic_substitution).
-Upon generating a `mapping.p` file, pmhsc takes 10 random, non-repeating letters and gathers all the permutations of those letters (10! or 3,628,800 unique strings).
-These permutations are then shuffled, and dispersed equally between the 26 letters of the alphabet.
-This gives each letter of the alphabet 139,569 mappings.
-When a message is encrypted one of these 139,569 strings belonging to each letter are selected at random to represent each character.
+Upon generating a `mapping.p` file, pmhsc takes 7 random, non-repeating letters and space (for confusion) and gathers all the permutations with repetitions (cartesian product) of those letters (8^8 or 16,777,216 unique strings).
+These permutations are then shuffled, and dispersed equally 27 ways (26 letters of the alphabet and space).
+This gives each letter 621,378 unique mappings.
+When a message is encrypted one of these 621,378 strings belonging to each letter are selected at random to represent each character.
 During decryption strings are searched for and remapped to their original letters.

-Seeing as we still cannot break some homophonic substitution ciphers from the eighteen hundreds that were comprised of 50,000 symbols or less, I'm fairly certain that this cipher can be used to safely talk about nerdy, unimportant things.
+Seeing as we still cannot break some homophonic substitution ciphers from the eighteen hundreds that were comprised of 50,000 symbols or less, I'm fairly certain that this cipher can be used to very safely share short, important, nerdy messages.
 Swap `mapping.p` files with your homies face-to-face, and then send each other all the secret messages. <3

 ## Usage
 ```